iteesoft/drone-app/README.md

 Each drone is capable of carrying devices and delivering small loads, in this case the load is medications.

 ### Technologies Used
-H2 Database
+H2 Database,
-Spring JPA
+Spring JPA,
-OpenAPI
+OpenAPI,
 Lombok